 Do I have your attention now?

 Pitches these days follow a stale format of leading with some sort of backstory, one that is too long and much more detailed than the consumer needs.
 I get emails all the time that meander on for a paragraph or two, before coming to a point.
-I will tell you that by the end of the first paragraph, if you haven’t told me what you want or what the goal of the email is, you’ve lost me.
+If by the end of the first paragraph, you haven’t told me what you want or the goal of your email, you’ve lost me.
 Chances are, if your paragraph is too long, I may only scan it.

 Over the years, I’ve talked a lot about elevator pitches and why they’re important and now, more than ever, you’ve got to lead with your bottom line, or you simply won’t get noticed.